Creating your own UBL invoice

 If you haven't agreed on a generic whitelisting with bookkeeping packages, it is important to point out to your customer(s) that whitelisting may be necessary.
 The customer then needs to set this up himself in the accounting package.

-Eventually, a good UBL invoice requires quite some things.
-However, if you want to save yourself some trouble, you can also use Storecove for creating and sending UBL invoices.
+Eventually, a good UBL invoice has quite some requirements.
+However, if you want to save yourself some trouble, you can also use Storecove for safely sending your UBL invoices.

-Do you wish to try it yourself?
+Want to try for free?
 Click on the button below and try UBL invoicing with a test invoice.
 One connection, global connectivity.

 More information about creating UBL invoices